-Barons Eden is owned by five like-minded partners who share a passion for entertaining, socialising, great food and standout experiences.
+Barons Eden is owned by six like-minded partners who share a passion for entertaining, socialising, great food and standout experiences.
 The close-knit team champion individuality, flare and operational excellence, treating each guest like a friend of the family, providing an experience that brings customers back time and time and again.

 Hoar Cross Hall